Yog9/My-previous-portfolio/README.md

 ![](assets/images/portfolio.gif)

 ### Getting Started
-Click the demo link or clone/download the repository on your local machine and open the index.html file with a browser.
+Click the demo link or clone/download the repository on your local machine and open it with a live server to see the use of particle.js.

 ### Built With